Rockland County, New York: Municipalities

 There are five towns in Rockland County.
 The most populous is Ramapo at 148,919, while the least populous is Stony Point, at 14,655, according to the 2020 US Census.

-There are eighteen incorporated villages in Rockland County after the April, 2022, dissolution of the Village of South Nyack, twelve of which are located at least partially in the town of Ramapo, and none of which are in Stony Point.
-There are seventeen Census-designated places and seven Hamlets within the five towns of Rockland County.
+There are eighteen incorporated villages in Rockland County after the April 2022, dissolution of the Village of South Nyack, twelve of which are located at least partially in the town of Ramapo, and none of which are in Stony Point.
+There are eighteen Census-designated places and eight Hamlets within the five towns of Rockland County.